pyeventsourcing/eventsourcing/README.md

         return {'name': dog.name, 'tricks': dog.tricks}
 ```

-Define event-sourced aggregates with the `Aggregate` class.
+Define an aggregate with the `Aggregate` class.
 Specify aggregate events from method signatures with the `@event` decorator.
-Aggregate events are triggered when decorated methods are called.

 ```python
 from eventsourcing.domain import Aggregate, event